 Q: How can you keep the doggy blues at bay?

 A: Thankfully, there are lots of practical things you can do.
 For example, if your dog can’t exercise as much due to the wintery weather, think about increasing the amount of mental stimulation he receives.
-Puzzle-solving toys (such as these that the experts recommend) are a fantastic way to keep his mind occupied.
+Puzzle-solving toys are a fantastic way to keep his mind occupied.
 They also have the benefit of positively rewarding him each time he gets the puzzle right – something that’s sure to help increase his dopamine levels.
 Another idea is to bring his exercise indoors.
 Think about creating an obstacle course with soft furniture and cardboard boxes for him to chase through, or invest in an indoor-friendly ball for a fun game of catch in your living room.

 If you’re aware that your dog finds transitional periods, like increased alone time after the holidays, stressful, it might be a good idea to prepare ahead with stress-relieving products.
 A plug-in pheromone diffuser can be a particularly useful way to keep him calm and ease him into the change.